 Hi friends!
-As I mentioned yesterday, it’s starting to feel a little bit like Fall, don’t you think?!
-Well in my world, nice weather isn’t the only thing that comes with Fall … it’s is also the start of “engagement season”!
-(Yes, we have a term for it.)
-I don’t know about you, but my Facebook page is starting to blow up with engagement announcements!
-I absolutely love newly engaged couples because there is SO much love and excitement around getting engaged!
+“Engagement season” is here (Yes, we have a term for it.), and I don’t know about you, but my Facebook page is starting to blow up with engagement announcements!
+Well, I absolutely love newly engaged couples because there is SO much love and excitement around getting engaged!

 So before we get started… FULL DISCLOSURE:

 1) I was a wedding planner before being a full time blogger.
 I was certified and I planned several weddings from start to finish.
 I’m not just pulling this stuff out of thin air :)